Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1.0
 			// Maximum: 999999.0
 			"Throw Witch Damage"			"5.0"

+			// Witches thrown by the Mutant Tank die after this many seconds.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (Until death)
+			// Maximum: 999999.0 (Longest)
+			"Throw Witch Lifetime"			"0.0"

 			// Remove all Witches thrown by the Mutant Tank when it dies.
 			// Note: This setting can be overridden for specific players.